The pros and cons of owning an electric car

 Starting an electric vehicle is a completely silent process void of the rumble and vibrations of a combustion-engined car, while tyre and wind noise is the only noticeable sound when on the move.

-Nissan, for instance, created a synthesised noise called Canto, Latin for “song”, for its all-electric IMx concept last October, The Daily Telegraph says.
+In 2017, Nissan created a synthesised noise called Canto, Latin for “song”, for its all-electric IMx concept, The Telegraph said.

 According to Autocar, the carbon footprint for electric cars is only marginally smaller than that of its combustion-engined counterparts.
 That comes down to the manufacturing process, as “nearly half” of the CO2 produced during an EV’s lifecycle results from the battery production.

-However, based on the 300g/kWh of carbon gases generated during electric energy production in the UK, the magazine says EVs “still produce less CO2 during their lifetime than petrol and diesel cars”.
+However, based on the 300g/kWh of carbon gases generated during electric energy production in the UK, Autocar said EVs “still produce less CO2 during their lifetime than petrol and diesel cars”.

 Pro: impressive acceleration

-Electric cars may prioritise clean driving over performance, but most EVs will embarrass most supercars in a sprint from 0-60mph.
+Electric cars may prioritise clean driving over performance, but most EVs will embarrass many supercars in a sprint from 0-60mph.

-The result is that electric cars can deliver 0-60mph times of less than three seconds, the motoring magazine says.
-Bear in mind, EVs usually have special performance modes that allow them to accelerate quickly, which can have a detrimental effect on battery life.
+The result is that electric cars can deliver 0-60mph times of less than three seconds, the motoring magazine continued.
+However, EVs usually have special performance modes that allow them to accelerate quickly, which can have a detrimental effect on battery life.

 Range anxiety, the concern that a vehicle’s power or fuel capacity isn’t enough to handle long distances, is still an issue for car buyers.

-Research by consulting firm Deloitte found that one third of car buyers would prefer a car with a range of at least 400 miles, Forbes reports, while “another third would settle for 300 miles”.
+Research by consulting firm Deloitte found that 40% of car buyers would expect a minimum driving range of 400 miles from an EV.

 While the Jaguar I-Pace has a claimed range of 298 miles under the more accurate Worldwide Harmonised Light Vehicle Test Procedure (WLTP), it’s around £50,000 more expensive than the Renault.